How to Build Pizza Oven in Garden - DIY in 6 Easy Steps

 Step 5: Dry out the oven and Build the Insulation Layer

 Before closing the surface of the oven with the insulation layer you should have two or three slow fires in the oven to make sure that the materials are properly dried out.
+More about curing pizza oven you will find in our blog.

 If you used bricks to build the dome you might want to render the outside smooth with some more heatproof screed.
 Then cover the outside of the dome with ceramic fibre blanket at least 25mm thick.
 Use the oven wire mesh to keep it in position while you render over it with Outdoor Oven Cement to around a thickness of 10mm.